male customer and salesman with clipboard showing wheel tires at car repair service or auto store

 Showcasing unique products and experiences in-store increases customer satisfaction while creating a community of like-minded customers.
 Williams Sonoma and Sur La Table have maintained their premium positioning by offering cooking classes.
 REI has added services using the equipment customers have just purchased for climbing, kayaking, or snowshoeing.
 And home improvement brand Lowe’s has long offered in-store classes for kids and adults leveraging its products.

 Modern customers want what they want and when they want it.
-Speed and convenience will continue to play important roles in creating a better in-store experience and influencing purchasing decisions, as shoppers are willing to vote with their feet and wallets.
+Speed and convenience will continue to play important roles in creating a better in-store experience and in influencing purchasing decisions, as shoppers are willing to vote with their feet and wallet.
 Standing in long lines for checkout, merchandise pickup, or returns is no longer acceptable.
-Instead, creating positive and frictionless experiences is key.
+Instead, creating positive and frictionless experiences are key.

 To talk to a Parcel Pending by Quadient sales representative about how our solutions can help you improve your in-store experience in 2022 and beyond, contact us here.